 We aim to find giving opportunities that save or improve lives as much as possible.
 We generally start by identifying promising programs, then identify organizations that effectively implement those programs.1

 Our program review process operates like a funnel: We conduct short, shallow reviews of a large number of programs, then prioritize more intensive reviews only for programs that seem more promising.
 We assess how promising a program seems based on strength of evidence, cost-effectiveness, and room for more funding.
 We provide the most in-depth reviews of the most promising programs.
-We designate organizations that effectively implement these programs as top charities and recommend grants to support their work.
-We also recommend GiveWell Incubation Grants, primarily to support additional research and/or scale-up of promising programs in order to produce future top charities.
+We designate organizations that effectively implement these programs and meet our criteria as top charities and recommend grants to support their work.
+We also recommend other grants to support additional research and/or fund high-impact programs.

 - Our program review process

 - Prioritized list of programs

 - How we plan to update our prioritized list of programs in the future